CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (2) Continuity of life, where the organization holding the funds shall not survive after:

-(4) The death of interest-holders;
+b.
+The death of interest holders;

-(5) The right of the mutual fund to sue and be sued as an entity;
+(3) The right of the mutual fund to sue and be sued as an entity;

-(6) Property ownership, where assets are held in the name of all investors rather than in the fund name; or
+(4) Property ownership, where assets are held in the name of all investors rather than in the fund name; or

-(2) Apportion the income; and
+(2) Apportion the income.

-Source. #4557, eff 12-28-88; ss by #5947, eff 12-29-94; ss by #6321, eff 8-22-96; ss by #8137, eff 8-10-04 (from Rev 902.05)
+Source. #4557, eff 12-28-88; ss by #5947, eff 12-29-94; ss by #6321, eff 8-22-96; ss by #8137, eff 8-10-04 (from Rev 902.05); ss by #9658, eff 2-24-10; ss by #9843, eff 12-23-10 (see Revision Note at chapter heading for Rev 900); ss by #10211, eff 10-24-12; amd by #10795, eff 3-11-15; ss by #13443, eff 8-12-22

-Rev 902.07 Partnerships, Associations and Trusts.
+Rev 902.07 Partnerships, LLCs, Associations and Trust Beneficiaries.

 (a) The interest and dividends tax shall be applied at the:

 c.
-The ownership interest is not represented by transferable shares; or
+The ownership interest is not represented by transferable shares;

 c.
-The ownership interest is not represented by transferable shares.
+The ownership interest is not represented by transferable shares;

 (b) The amount of taxable interest and dividend income shall be determined as follows:

-(2) A pro-rata portion of the interest and dividends received, which would be taxable if received by a resident individual, shall be taxable to a partnership, LLC or association if:
+(2) A pro-rata portion of the interest and dividends received, which would be taxable if received by a resident individual, shall be taxable to a partnership, LLC, or association if:

 a.
-The beneficial interest of the partnership, LLC or association is composed of nontransferable shares;
+The beneficial interest of the partnership, LLC, or association is composed of non-transferable shares;

 c.
 Some of the partnership's, LLC’s, or association's interest holders are residents or inhabitants of New Hampshire;